 Posts filed under ‘deliberation’

-An update is well overdue.
-I’m now working as a freelance consultant while writing up my PhD – recent projects include:
+I’m now working as a freelance consultant while working on my PhD – recent projects include:

 - a deliberative discussion about public perceptions of climate change;